CHIHCHIEH-LAI/Portfolio/README.md

 # Project Portfolio Collection

 ## Description
 Welcome to my project showcase repository!
-This repository is a curated collection of my previous projects, where I aim to provide an overview of the projects without disclosing any code due to academic integrity guidelines or non-disclosure agreement.
+This repository is a curated collection of my previous projects, where I aim to provide an overview of the projects without disclosing any code due to academic integrity guidelines or non-disclosure agreements.

 As you browse through this showcase, I hope you find inspiration and insight into my problem-solving approach and how I leverage technology to create meaningful solutions.
 If you have any questions or would like to connect, feel free to reach out to me.